- Reference >

 Be sure to provide any necessary connection-specific parameters to

-as needed, such as --host
+mongosh as needed, such as --host or --port.

 See Parsing Structured Log Messages for more examples of filtering log output

-syntax presented in each linked example can be
+using jq.
+The jq syntax presented in each linked example can be

-used with the above mongo --eval
+used with the above mongo --eval operation with minor adjustment.

 For example, the following syntax adapts the linked “Counting Unique

-Messages” example for use with getLog
+Messages” example for use with getLog:

 Examples¶